The cosmetic industry is shrouded in secrecy, which is why we focus on transparency.

 Step 3 – Client profile

-This is a really important part of the product development process, the following analysis has to be carried out:
+This is an essential part of the product development process; the following analysis has to be carried out:

 Step 4 – The Prototype

-Developing a prototype product is a really important part of the process, we create sample products that are tried and tested on members of the public, in this case obviously my clients.
+Developing a prototype product is an essential part of the process, we create sample products that are tried and tested on members of the public; in this case, obviously my clients.